+- 1. On the ribbon, click the Tools tab.

+- Click Query Tool.
+The Query Tool opens.

-- Open a query (.qry or .sql) file or create a query.
-Query text displays in the Query box and is ready for execution. - 4.
-Click the Connect to erwin ODBC \(\frac{1}{2} \) icon on the toolbar.
+- 3. Open a query (.qry or .sql) file or create a query.

+Query text displays in the Query box and is ready for execution.

+4. Click the Connect to erwin ODBC bicon on the toolbar.

 The ODBC connection is established.
-The Disconnect a icon becomes active.
+The Disconnect are icon becomes active.
 Use other features in the Query Tool to execute and save the query and result set.